Vehicle Split in Half During Deadly South Jersey Crash - NewsBreak

 Vehicle Split in Half During Deadly South Jersey Crash

 At least one person is dead following a terrible car crash Wednesday night in rural South Jersey.
-6ABC is reporting that the crash happened at about...sojo1049.com
+6ABC is reporting that the crash happened at about...catcountry1073.com

 At least one person is dead following a terrible car crash Wednesday night in rural South Jersey.
-6ABC is reporting that the crash happened at about...sojo1049.com
+6ABC is reporting that the crash happened at about...catcountry1073.com